 NOTE: Contact the attraction that you wish to attend to ensure they are honoring the Columbus Member Advantage discounts during the reopening phases.

-Columbus Member Advantage partners for 2020
+Columbus Member Advantage partners – verify if these are available for 2021.

 - LEGOLAND® Discovery Center Columbus